mamedev/mame/docs/source/initialsetup/mameintro.rst

 System Requirements
 ===================

-MAME is written in fairly generic C/C++, and has been ported to numerous platforms.
+MAME is written in C++, and has been ported to numerous platforms.
 Over time, as computer hardware has evolved, the MAME code has evolved as well to take advantage of the greater processing power and hardware capabilities offered.

 The official MAME binaries are compiled and designed to run on a standard Windows-based system.
 The minimum requirements for Windows are: